Skip to main content

 Phil Mosley / Unsplash

-If you travel often, then you may want to consider signing up for one of the many programs that offer expedited security screenings.
-These programs allow you to cut to the front of the line and offer benefits such as getting to keep your shoes on and leaving your electronics and liquids in your bag.
+If you travel often, you may want to consider signing up for one of the many programs that offer expedited security screenings.
+These programs allow you to cut to the front of the line and offer benefits such as being able to keep your shoes on and leave your electronics and liquids in your bag.

 TSA Precheck is one of the most common programs.
 TSA Precheck allows you to go through a special security line while keeping your shoes on and all of your belongings in your bag.
-For $85, you can enjoy TSA Precheck for five years.
+For $85, you can enjoy the benefits of TSA Precheck for five years.

-If you travel internationally, then you should consider Global Entry.
-Global Entry is $100 for five years and gives you the same perks as TSA Precheck as well as the added benefit of entering faster lines at customs on your way back into the United States.
+If you travel internationally, you should consider Global Entry.
+It costs $120 for five years and gives you the same perks as TSA Precheck and the added benefit of entering faster lines at customs on your way back into the United States.

 Both of these programs require an application that can take a few weeks to get approved, so make sure you plan accordingly.